Arin Mirkan

 Arin Mirkan was 20 (or 22) and a mother of two.
 Haj Mansour, the Kurdish defence official in Kobani, reported that Kurdish fighters had been forced to withdraw from a strategic hill south of Kobani.
 Mirkan stayed behind, attacking ISIL militants as they surrounded her.
-She eventually detonated explosives attached to her body, killing ten enemy fighters.

-Twenty-seven ISIL fighters were thought to have died in the day's clashes, but it is unclear how many were the result of Arin's explosives.
+She eventually detonated explosives attached to her body.
+The Syrian Observatory for Human Rights (SOHR) reported that 27 ISIL fighters were thought to have died in the day's clashes, but it is unclear how many were the result of Arin's explosives, while some accounts state that she killed 10 enemy fighters.

 In Kobani a statue remembering Arin Mirkan was erected.
 Andrew Webb-Mitchell composed a violin concerto named Arin Mirkan.